ZhengHe-MD/agollo/README.md

 ##### 2. multiple instances support

-before, the agollo module implements a singleton agollo client, called **defaultClient**, all subsequent requests are sent throught this client. however, sometimes we need to visit different apps' configs in the same process, for example, the **middleware** app and the **serviceA** app, since we don't want the developers  of **serviceA** to have control over the general settings of **middleware**. therefore, it's necessary to support multiple agollo client instances, while keeping the defaultClient working as before at the same time.
+before, the agollo module implements a singleton agollo client, called **defaultClient**, all subsequent requests are sent throught this client. however, sometimes we need to visit different apps' configs in the same process, for example, the **middleware** app and the **serviceA** app. since we don't want the developers  of **serviceA** to have control over the general settings of **middleware**, it's necessary to support multiple agollo client instances, while keeping the defaultClient working as before at the same time.

 ```go
 // this will use a different client instance